 AdSense follows a monthly payment schedule.
 It pays publishers through a number of modes such as transfer through cheque, Western Union, EFT and Rapida.
-The minimum payout threshold of AdSense is USD 10.
-AdSense provides detailed reports about an ad campaign in real time.
+The minimum payout threshold of AdSense is USD 100.
+AdSense provides detailed reports about ad clicks in real time.

 In terms of ad quality, Taboola is very good.
 The signing up and payment withdrawal processes can be quite arduous for Taboola.
 But that can be understood considering the kind of services they provide.
 The performance and eCPMs provided by Google AdSense are unmatched and getting started with it is not much of an issue either.
 This is the reason that AdSense has such an extensive network of almost 14 million websites.
 While partnering with Google AdSense is not strict, publishers can get disqualified due to Google’s stringent policies.
 Such is not the case with Taboola.
 The Taboola network does not impose any restrictions when it comes to content on publisher sites.
 Thus, for publishers who get banned by AdSense or those who do not get accepted in the first place, Taboola can be a great alternative.